 Now that you know how to buy a rowing machine, it’s time to narrow down your options.

-Price, size, type, and features are the most important things to consider.
-If you live in an apartment or share a house with others, the noise level is also a consideration.
+If you live in an apartment or share a house with others, the noise level your sessions will generate is also a consideration.

 Hydraulic and magnetic rowers are generally the quietest of the different types of rowing machine.
-Air rowers are noisier, but they have a smooth, flowing action.

 While water rowers make a splashing sound, most people find this relaxing.
 They do, however, require more maintenance.